 In addition, some families experiencing food insecurity rely on public schools for nearly half of their meals.
 If nutrition service is eliminated one day each week, those children could miss out on breakfast and lunch as a result.

 Opponents have found that while some larger districts may find overhead savings, they warn that most districts do not.
 This is attributed to one main thing: educator pay and benefits.

 This line item accounts for 65% of all educational spending.
 A common misconception with projections is that educator pay and benefits could be cut by ⅕, and this hasn’t been the case for most districts.

-When a school switches to a four-day schedule, it adds up to an hour and a half to the school day.
-Imagine a five-year-old Kindergartner trying to focus on school work for nine hours.
-It’s asking a lot.
+When a school switches to a four-day schedule, it adds up to 90 minutes to the school day.
+Imagine a five-year-old Kindergartner trying to focus on schoolwork for nine hours.
+That’s asking a lot.

 Achieving Time- and Cost-Savings in a Five-Day School Week

 Not every district wants to make the shift to a four-day school week, but saving time and money always makes good sense.
 Fortunately, the right technology can help districts realize many of the attractive benefits outlined in the pros above without dropping a day from the traditional five-day work week.
 In this blog we looked at a few of the pros and cons.

 The next time a conversation comes up about the benefits of a four-day school week, consider sharing some ideas about achieving the pros without risking the cons.
 A five-day school week is still the reality for many districts across the U.S. Without a drastic change, that’s likely to continue.
 Districts can still direct energy toward ways to save time and money while reducing stress on their workforce and attracting top talent.
 Technology plays a crucial role here as it continues to give K-12 teams more power to streamline operations, improve employees’ experience, and adapt to changes and uncertainties through sound data-driven decision making.